McGill-NLP/mcgill-nlp.github.io/_pages/reading-group.md

 For more information about the reading group or for requests to join the mailing list, send an e-mail to the organizers at `compling-owner at cs dot mcgill dot ca`.
 For spam filtering reasons, you will need to reply to a confirmation e-mail.
 Note that this mailing list is used for people outside of Mila.
 If you already have a Mila email, you will automatically receive reading group announcements through the `mila-event-announcement` mailing list.

+## Recordings

+Some (but not all) of our previous talks can be found on our YouTube channel: https://www.youtube.com/@McGillNLP

 ## Schedule

 For the Fall 2025 semester, the reading group will meet on **Fridays at 2PM** on a roughly **bi-weekly** basis.
 Meetings will be held in a hybrid fashion.
 More information including room locations, Zoom link and Google calendar link will be found in the emails we will send announcing speakers/discussion topics both to the Mila-wide email and the CompLing mailing list.
 Below is a **tentative schedule** of speakers/topics for the semester.
 It is **actively updated**.
 All times are in ET.